 There are four pillars of Maternity and Parental Leave: Time Off, Employment Insurance, Supplementary Employment Benefit Plan (SEB)/Top Up, and Group Health Benefits and Insurance.

 Maternity leave can only be used by birth mothers since it recognizes the medical needs of a mother who gives birth.
 To access maternity leave, you must provide a minimum of 6 weeks written notice to the school division.
 Your notice should include a note from the doctor or signed certificate from a midwife with the expected due date.
-Contact Teacher Welfare for assistance with your notice to the school division.
+Contact Teacher Employment Services for assistance with your notice to the school division.

 While pregnant, it is your legal right to take from 16 weeks-78 weeks (18 months) of leave.
 Sixteen weeks is considered “maternity leave” while the remaining weeks are considered “parental leave”.
 You can start and end your leave at any time within these 78 weeks as long as the start of the maternity leave is within the 12 weeks before your child is born and up to the birthdate itself.

 If you wish to return to work from maternity leave earlier than anticipated, this requires 4 weeks notice to your employer and a medical note.

 Sample Notification to Employer Letters (choose which letter is best for you)

 Parental and adoption leave

 Parents (birth mother, partner or adoptive parent) can access parental leave, which is a minimum of 37 weeks and can be shared by both parents.
 Just like maternity leave, 6 weeks written notice to start the leave must be provided.
 For adoptive parents, the parental leave portion can be shared by both parents to a maximum of 37 weeks.
 If both parents work for the same employer and want their parental leave at the same time, it may be subject to employer approval.
 If you are adopting, please contact Teacher Employment Services for assistance.